 The Potala Palace is the religious center of Tibetan Buddhism and the former residence of the Dalai Lama.
 The giant structure looks like an ancient fortress.
 It was originally built in 637AD by Emperor Songtsen Gampo to greet his new bride that was coming from China.
 Construction of the current structure began during the reign of the fifth Dalai Lama.
 In 1645 the White Palace, the bottom section, was completed and the Red Palace, the red section, was completed in 1694.
 The palace remains virtually unchanged until 1922 when the 13th Dalai Lama renovated many chapels and assembly halls and added two stories to the Red Palace.

-The building not only resembles a fortress, it was built like one as well.
+The building not only resembles a fortress but it was also built like one as well.
 The main structure measure 400 meters by 350 meters.
-Its sloping stone walls covered in clay aver 3 to 5 meters thick.
+Its sloping stone walls are covered in clay over 3 to 5 meters thick.
 Molten copper was poured into the foundations to defend the building against earthquakes.
 The entire structure has thirteen stories and contains over 1,000 rooms and 10,000 shrines.
-The roof of the Potala Palace rise more than 300 meters above the valley floor.
+The roof of the Potala Palace rises more than 300 meters above the valley floor.

 The White Palace was the living quarters of the Dalai Lama.
 It was used for secular purposes and contained offices, the seminary and a printing house.
 The palace also contains the sacred golden stupas, the tombs of past Dalai Lamas numerous chapels, shrines and libraries for Buddhist Sutras.

 The Red Palace is devoted to religious study and Buddhist Prayer.
 It resembles a labyrinth of halls, chapels, and libraries on many different levels.
 It is very easy to get lost in the Red Palace.